· 3 min read

 Three months ago, Claude Code wasn’t the first thing I went to for creating things.
 I would’ve either done these the long way or not done them at all.

-What happened instead: I spent my cognitive energy on the parts that matter.
-The experience.
+I spent my energy on parts that matter.
 What problem am I actually solving.
-Who is this for.
-Not scaffolding or setup or “am I using this library right.”
+Who is this for?

 I want to keep building this way.